silversub/terraform/provider/internet-services-resources.md

 ### Import
 {: #cis-waf-group-import}

 The `ibm_cis_waf_group` resource can be imported by using the ID.
-The ID is formed from the WAF Rule Group ID, the WAF rule package ID, the domain ID of the domain and the CRN (Cloud Resource Name) concatentated by using `:` character.
+The ID is formed from the WAF Rule Group ID, the WAF rule package ID, the domain ID of the domain and the CRN (Cloud Resource Name)  Concatenated  by using `:` character.

 The domain ID and CRN will be located on the **Overview** page of the Internet Services instance of the domain heading of the UI, or by using the `ibmcloud cis` CLI commands.